tweag/topiary/README.md

 )
 ```

-We generally prefer to have line break after all or none of the arrows,
+The Ocaml formatter inserts line break after either all or none of the arrows,
 this is achieved with:

 ```scheme